concords/ledger/README.md

-# @concords/ledger

-An immuntable Javascript data ledger.
+# An immutable Javascript data-ledger.

+> ## concord
+> /ˈkɒŋkɔːd/
+>
+> agreement or harmony between people or groups.

+## @concords/ledger

+A blockchain based data-ledger interface for immutable runtime data.

 ## @concords/identity

-The ledger requires an Identity to perform transactions, this is de-coupled from the @concords/ledger and must be handled.
+The ledger requires an Identity to perform transactions, authentication is handled outside of the ledger.

 ## Getting Started